Steven Wineman's The Therapy Journal is coming soon

 Golden Antelope Press is proud to present a superb new novel by Steven Wineman entitled The Therapy Journal.
 We expect the book to be released within the next month (August/September).
 Keep an eye out for the announcement and a link to Amazon and Barnes & Noble.
 This is a novel you don't want to miss.

 Therapy Journal comes out of the author’s personal and professional experience with the aftermaths of child abuse.
-He put in 35 years as a community mental health worker in the Boston area; his father and his wife were both nationally respected—the former as a child psychiatrist/professor/writer who ran a model home for troubled boys, the latter as a human rights lawyer with .
+He put in 35 years as a community mental health worker in the Boston area; his father was nationally respected as an advocate for children's rights and an expert on abused children; his wife was a care and protection lawyer whose focus was the welfare of abused children.
 Wineman’s brother, the sportswriter known as ML Curly, spent years in prison for pedophilia.

 Authorial family background may not be a conventional way to advertise a book of fiction, and we thought hard about whether to include these details.
-However, this book’s subject matter is controversial, involving suppressed and recovered memories, at a time when claims about the validity of such memories fly across the internet.
-Steven Wineman has managed to create exquisite characters capable of showing his readers how humans do respond to, are destroyed by, or survive, abuse.
+However, this book’s subject matter is controversial, involving suppressed and recovered memories, at a time when claims about such memories fly across the internet and scientists are just beginning to demonstrate neurological connections between trauma and later psychological disorders.
+Biochemistry is not the novelist's responsibility.
+Rather, Steven Wineman has created exquisite characters capable of showing his readers how humans do respond to, are destroyed by, or survive, abuse.

 You can find other samples of his work on the internet: “Erving and Alice and Sky and Elisabeth” is beautifully done and especially relevant to Therapy Journal.
 He does guest commentaries on WBUR, Boston’s NPR station.
 Check out more of his essays at http://www.wbur.org/inside/staff/steven-wineman.
 Wineman’s self-published Power-Under: Trauma and Non-Violent Social Change, is also available free online.